gap-packages/automata/README.md

 For the development version, please visit the repository in GitHub (https://github.com/gap-packages/automata/)

-You may get `automata' as a compressed tar archive (file name ends with .tar.gz).
+You may get `automata` as a compressed tar archive (file name ends with .tar.gz).
 Use the appropriate command on your system to unpack the archive.